 This can sometimes make them a little hard to read and digest.

-Our first step is to determine what is engaging and valuable to a customer.
+Our first step is determining what is engaging and valuable to a customer.
 Some value points include:

-- Statistics and data – In our digital world, everyone wants to see the numbers.
+- Statistics and data – Everyone wants to see the numbers in our digital world.
 Claim that your product is effective?
 You better have a statistic about it.

-- Quotes – From customers, from your employees, or from your CEO.
-Your audience wants to hear from the real people who work with, for, and in your brand.
+- Quotes – From customers, from your employees, or your CEO.
+Your audience wants to hear from those who work with, for, and in your brand.

-- Problems and solutions – find the problems your white paper acknowledges and solves for.
-That’s why your leads are viewing your content, to solve their problem.
+- Problems and solutions – Find the problems your white paper acknowledges and solves.
+That’s why your leads view your content, to solve their problem.

-- Actionable steps – Beyond a problem or solution, your customers want to have an immediate takeaway from your content.
+- Actionable steps – Beyond a problem or solution, your customers want an immediate takeaway from your content.

 Go through your white paper and note or highlight these points.
 They will make it that much easier to transform your content.
 What formats can you put this value in?

 An infographic is often an incredible fit for transforming a white paper into something more easily consumable.